 A fun way to get into the spirit of visiting Kentucky is to travel along the Bourbon Trail in Lexington, KY.
 Bourbon whiskey is a product of the United States and it doesn’t get any better than tasting it right here in Bourbon Country.
 95 percent of bourbon is distilled, aged, and bottled in the Bluegrass State.

-The trail was formed in 1999 by the Kentucky Distillers’ Association to share bourbon’s rich history and crafting traditions with visitors and bourbon enthusiasts.
-Though, bourbon distilling dates to the 1700s when the first Kentuckians converted corn and grains into whiskey.
+The trail was formed in 1999 by the Kentucky Distillers’ Association to share bourbon’s rich history and craft traditions with visitors and bourbon enthusiasts.
+However, bourbon distilling dates back to the 1700s when the first Kentuckians converted corn and grains into whiskey.
 This particular whiskey got the name “bourbon” as it was shipped from Bourbon County.
 During its transport, it would age in oak barrels and provide its signature flavor and color by the time it reached its final destination.

 There are nine distilleries on the Kentucky Bourbon Trail® map and the association offers a passport book to keep track of your visits.
 The Association does recommend about three days to visit all of them as the trail spans just over 80 miles.
 There are tour companies available, Mint Julep Tours and R & R Limousine, to plan your trip along the trail and provide safe transportation.

 Tour lengths can vary by each distillery, but it’s recommended to budget at least an hour and a half at each distillery for the tour and time in the tasting room.
 There are also minimal admission fees for each tour which are priced by the distillery.
 Please note that anyone can tour the distilleries, but visitors must be 21 years of age to participate in the passport program and enjoy samples in the tasting room at the end of the tours.